 Dr Mukadam’s main research and teaching interests are contemporary as well as interdisciplinary and include the following areas:

-Muslims in the West; Second Generation Gujarati Youth in Britain – Nizari Ismaili Muslims and Swaminarayan Hindus; Migration and ‘Diaspora’/Post-Diaspora; Discrimination/Islamophobia, ‘Race’ and Ethnicity; Adolescent Identity Formation, Popular Culture and Social Media; Heritage Language Education; Multiculturalism and Multilingualism.
+Muslims in the West; Second Generation Gujarati Youth in Britain – Nizari Ismaili Muslims and Swaminarayan Hindus; Migration, Ethnicity and ‘Diaspora’/Post-Diaspora; Discrimination/Islamophobia, ‘Race’ and Ethnicity; Adolescent Identity Formation, Popular Culture and Social Media; Heritage Language Education; Multiculturalism and Multilingualism.

 Prior to taking up this position at the IIS, Dr Mukadam was Co-Director of the Evaluation Unit at the Centre for Excellence in Leadership at the University of Lancaster and a Research Fellow at the SOAS-UCL Centre for Excellence in Teaching and Learning.
 She co-founded the Gujarat Studies Association and is its current President.

 Mawani, S and Mukadam, A eds.
 (2016) Perspectives of Female Researchers: Interdisciplinary Approaches to the Study of Gujarati Identities.
 Berlin: Logos

 Mawani, S and Mukadam, A eds.
-(2014) Globalisation, Diaspora and Belonging: Exploring Transnationalism and Gujarati Identity.’
+(2014) Globalisation, Diaspora and Belonging: Exploring Transnationalism and Gujarati Identity.
+New Delhi: Rawat.

 Mukadam, A and Mawani, S. eds.
-(2007) Gujaratis in the West: Evolving Identities in Contemporary Society.’
+(2007) Gujaratis in the West: Evolving Identities in Contemporary Society.
+Newcastle: Cambridge Scholars Publishing.